mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 The link renders as: [Mattermost Manifesto](https://www.mattermost.org/manifesto/).

 ### Internal links to Mattermost documentation

+When creating a link to another document in the Mattermost documentation, create a link with a relative URL.
+To create relative links in reStructuredText, see :ref:`relative-links-in-rst`.

+A link with an absolute URL is not as flexible as a relative URL.
+Relative URLs don't break when the documentation is moved to another host, or if the documentation is hosted on a server that's behind a firewall without access to the Internet.

 The Sphinx processor extends reStructuredText to implement references, called roles, to locations within a documentation set.
 The two roles that are relevant in Mattermost documentation are the `:doc:` role and the `:ref:` role.